lsferreira42/hnpes/README.md

 ## History

-Since i became a user of hackernews ( like ten or eleven years ago ) i used a bookmarklet to see if the URL i am browsing has already been submited to hackernews:
+Since i became a user of hackernews ( like ten or eleven years ago ) i used a bookmarklet to see if the URL i am browsing has already been submitted to hackernews:

 ```javascript
 (function() {